 What’s Different About the Kirkland Signature 9 Hearing Aids?

-There is always a lot of consumer confusion when it comes to the Costco Kirkland Signature hearing aids.
+Because they are produced by well known hearing aid brands, there is always a lot of consumer confusion when it comes to the private labeled Costco Kirkland Signature hearing aids.
+Such questions include:

 - Does it have similar features to the manufacturer’s name brand counterpart (like the popular Phonak Marvel)?